w3c/wai-curricula/content/designer/images-and-graphics.md

 * design consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
 * explain the issues associated with perception, interpretation, and rendering of images of text
 * explain how to avoid images of text by using technologies that achieve the desired visual presentation wherever possible
-* evaluate the use of images and select alternative ways to provide the information, including tables and plain text
+* evaluate the potential distraction and cognitive overload from using too many images and select alternative ways to provide the information, including tables and plain text
-* identify related requirements for developers to code images and text alternatives appropriately
+* identify related requirements for:
+  * developers to code images and text alternatives appropriately
-* identify related requirements for content authors to provide appropriate descriptions for images, such as charts, diagrams, and other complex graphics
+  * content authors to provide appropriate descriptions for images, such as charts, diagrams, and other complex graphics

 {% include excol.html type="all" %}